Using Zivid Inside Protective Housing With Glass Window

 It can be seen that the point precision error steadily increases with distance (the same is true without the glass), but has no clear dependency to glass thickness.
 Under most distances and circumstances, these changes should be negligible for the application.

-It can be seen that the local planarity precision error has no clear dependency on glass thickness.
-The change in planarity precision is contained within 0.1 mm, which is similar to that of point precision, and should also yield negligible effects for typical applications.
+The local planarity precision error has no explicit dependency on glass thickness.
+The planarity precision change is below 0.1 mm, similar point precision, and should yield negligible effects for typical applications.

-These tests show how the measured flatness of a plate varies in the presence of a protective window.
-It can be seen that the variations are contained within ±15%, which is a ±0.075 mm change to a typical planarity flatness in the order of 0.4 mm without protective window.
-This increases the planarity trueness error to about 0.5 mm and therefore, placing an appropriate protective window will have acceptable implications on the global planarity trueness of the sensor for most applications.
+The figure below shows how the measured flatness of a plate varies with the thickness of a protective window.
+As we can see, the variations are within ±15%, which means ±0.075 mm change for a planarity flatness of 0.4 mm that is typically measured without a protective window.
+These variations increase the planarity trueness error to about 0.5 mm.
+Therefore, placing an appropriate protective window will have acceptable implications on the global planarity trueness of the sensor for most applications.

 These measurements show how the noise and flatness of a plate vary in the presence of a protective window.
 The measurements are dominated by the underlying trueness error seen above, with the precision noise added on top.
 The overall change is contained within ±10% of the existing error without a protective window.
 For a typical Zivid One+ Large sensor the planarity accuracy is in the order of 0.5 mm.
 Therefore, a 10% change in this accuracy means that the total error may increase to 0.55 mm.
 This will typically be an acceptable impact.
 Note that the relative variation is lower for the global planarity accuracy than for trueness.
 This is due to the fact that the underlying absolute error is inherently larger for accuracy than for trueness.
 Thus, variations of similar scale between the two will have a higher impact on the lower value (trueness) than that of the higher value (accuracy).